bicoscryin/MTG-Tournament-Data/README.md

 # Recomendations

-I would recomend Amulet Titan solely on it's consistency against popular decks and higher winrate decks.
+I would recomend Amulet Titan solely on it's consistency against popular decks as well as higher winrate decks.

 # Future Research
 I would like to expand this data and look at strategy representation over time to predict what would most likely be at a tournament.
 This would allow more in-depth descisions such as deciding to use Neoform since there would be more good matchups and less bad matchups.